jaredthomas68/PHSCS513R-Project/README.md

 # Semester Project for Physics 513R
-Clase Name: Theory of Predictive Modelling
+Class Name: Theory of Predictive Modelling

 This is the place for code, thoughts, official documents, and anything else related to this project